-Tardiness

-Tardiness is defined as not being in class at the scheduled start time.
+Tardiness - Tardiness is defined as not being in class at the scheduled start time.

-- 1. Tardy to school: Scholar signs in with Main Office personnel and obtains a tardy pass.
-Any student who is over 20 minutes tardy may be considered absent. - 2.
-Tardy to class: Scholars must obtain a tardy pass to enter the classroom. - 3.
-Students who are chronically tardy will receive disciplinary consequences. - 4.
-Periodically, Wyoming High School will conduct hall sweeps to help reinforce the expectation that scholars arrive to class on time.
+- 1. Tardy to school: Scholar signs-in with Main Office personnel and obtains a tardy pass.
+Students who are within 20 minutes late to 1st hour and within 5 minutes late to hours 2-6 are considered tardy.
+Students who are more than 20 minutes late to 1st hour and more than 5 minutes late to hours 2-6 are considered absent. - 2.
+Students who are chronically tardy will receive disciplinary consequences. - 3.
+Periodically, Wyoming Jr. High School will conduct Hall sweeps to help reinforce the expectation that scholars arrive to class on time.
 Students who are not in class when the bell rings will receive additional consequences.